Tumblr: Tags

+There are two main types used by Tumblr users: descriptive tagging, and opinion or commentary tagging.
+Descriptive tags are usually introduced by the original poster, and describe what is in the post (e.g. #art, #sky).
+These are important for the original poster to use, so their post will be indexed and searchable by others wishing to view that subject of content.

+Tags used as a form of communication are unique to Tumblr, and are typically more personal, expressing opinions, reactions, meta-commentary, background information, and more.
+Instead of adding onto the reblogged post (with their comments becoming an addition to each subsequent reblog from them) a user may add their comments in the tags, not changing the content or appearance of the original post in any way.
+Not all users choose to use tags this way, but those who do use tags for commentary may prefer it over adding a comment on the actual post.

 Mobile

 With Tumblr's 2009 acquisition of Tumblerette, an iOS application created by Jeff Rock and Garrett Ross, the service launched its official iPhone app.
 The site became available to BlackBerry smartphones on April 17, 2010, via a Mobelux application in BlackBerry World.
 In June 2012, Tumblr released a new version of its iOS app, Tumblr 3.0, allowing support for Spotify integration, hi-res images and offline access.
 An app for Android is also available.
 A Windows Phone app was released on April 23, 2013.
 An app for Google Glass was released on May 16, 2013.

 Inbox and messaging

 Tumblr blogs have the option to allow users to submit questions, either as themselves or anonymously, to the blog for a response.
 Tumblr also previously offered a "fan mail" function, allowing users to send messages to blogs that they followed.

 On November 10, 2015, Tumblr introduced an integrated instant messaging function, allowing users to chat with other Tumblr users.
 The feature was rolled out in a "viral" manner; it was initially made available to a group of 1,500 users, and other users could receive access to the messaging system if they were sent a message by any user that had received access to the system itself.
 The messaging platform replaces the fan mail system, which was deprecated.
 The ability to send posts to others via the Dashboard was added the following month.